uptane/uptane-standard/uptane-standard.md

 * The size of the image in bytes
 * One or more hashes of the image file, along with the hashing function used

-If there are no images included in the Targets metadata from the Director repository, then the metadata SHOULD include a vehicle identifier in order to avoid a replay attack.
+If there are no images included in the Targets metadata from the Director repository, then the metadata SHALL include a vehicle identifier in order to avoid a replay attack.

 ##### Custom metadata about images